fj222wh/L2/README.md

 - There should be information stored about each product
 - There should be information about the company/store/etc
 - Catalog of all products

-## Advanced functionality:
+- Each product has a category, sort all products based on category

-- Implement categorier on products
+## Future functionality:
 - Calculate discounts
 - Taxes on products?
 - Save stats of sales